higherkindness/mu-scala/docs/src/main/tut/patterns.md

 # Patterns

-So far so good, not too much code, no business logic, just a protocol definition with Scala annotations.
+So far so good, not too much code, no business logic, just a protocol definition with Scala annotations and generation IDL files from the scala definitions.
 Conversely, in this section, we are going to see how to complete our quickstart example.
 We'll take a look at both sides, the server and the client.

 ## Server